 Photos and videos are the best souvenirs of a destination wedding.

 Plan ahead for the cost of it.
 Know if you want a professional photographer or if you want to gather photos from your guests.

 All resorts will have their own preferred photo and video vendors.
-However, find the one that fits with your vision.
-This is a one time event and capturing it will give you a lifetime of memories.
+However, find the one that fits your vision.
+This is a one-time event and capturing it will give you a lifetime of memories.

 There are plenty of options.
 If you want to bring your own, the resorts will waive the outside vendor fee if they stay at the resort for three days.

 Flexibility goes a long way when planning a destination wedding.
 Being able to play around with the dates could help you find better rates.